-The lists above are what we recommend based on the ranking on cruise booking websites and travelers’ experiences.
+The lists above are what we recommend based on the ranking on cruise booking websites and travellers’ experiences.
 The number ten of the list seems to be too small when comparing to countless companies out there.
 Please share your opinions and experiences with cruises in Ha Long in the comment section.

 Tours and Activities

-On tour activities, most of the companies offer the same itinerary for a 2-day tour with caving, kayaking, swimming in day one and visiting Tuan Chau island on the day two’s morning.
+On tour activities, most of the companies offer the same itinerary for a 2-day tour with caving, kayaking, swimming in day one and visiting Tuan Chau island on day two’s morning.
 Caves visited are Thien Cung cave, Dau Go grotto, Sung Sot grotto.
 Islets are Trong Mai, Thien Nga, Su Tu Bien where you can swim and other beach activities.
-Night is spent on the bay if the weather allows.
+The night is spent on the bay if the weather allows.
 On second day’s morning, visit Titov islet and Tuan Chau island.
-Some companies will include their extra services such as Tai Chi class in early morning or cooking class in afternoon, dependently.
-Few companies even have tour to Bai Tu Long bay, Lan Ha Bay or to fishing villages.
+Some companies will include their extra services such as Tai Chi class in the early morning or cooking class in the afternoon, dependently.
+Few companies even have a tour to Bai Tu Long bay, Lan Ha Bay or to fishing villages.

 In summer, the weather in North Vietnam is mostly sunny but rain or small storm often comes unexpected therefore the tour’s itinerary might be changed or some activities like swimming and kayaking or staying overnight on the bay will be cancelled without warning.